marrasen/go-iecp5/README.md

-# go-iecp5(Archived)
+# go-iecp5

-## NOTE: Archived, not maintain.
-## NOTE: 已归档, 不再维护, 放弃License. 有需要的可以自由分发
+Note about this repository
+- This repository is a fork of https://github.com/thinkgos/go-iecp5.
+- The original upstream repository has been archived by its author and is no longer maintained.
+- The original README contained the following Chinese notice: "已归档, 不再维护, 放弃License. 有需要的可以自由分发".
+Translation: "Archived, no longer maintained, license abandoned.
+If needed, you can freely redistribute."

-go-iecp5 library for IEC 60870-5 based protocols in pure go.
+go-iecp5 library for IEC 60870-5 based protocols in pure Go.
-The current implementation contains code for IEC 60870-5-104 (protocool over TCP/IP) specifications.
+The current implementation contains code for IEC 60870-5-104 (protocol over TCP/IP) specifications.